 - How to Acknowledge RADF (PDF 24 KB)

 For the Microsoft Word version of these documents please visit the Arts Queensland website.

 Applicants are encouraged to have an ABN.
 Applicants without an ABN must be auspiced by an incorporated organisation or individual with and ABN (known as the auspice body) who manages the grant on behalf of the applicant.

 To discuss your application or to obtain an application kit please contact Council's RADF Liaison Officer on 07 3412 5426 or email email@example.com.
 Please send your application forms to Council.

 Applications must be received by Logan City Council by 5pm Wednesday 17 September 2014.

 Aldwyn (Alvin) Rostant

-Alvin Rostant received RADF funding in Round 31 October 2012 to create a DVD to accompany his original song Rise above it which celebrated how positive thinking triumphs over adversity in Logan.
+Alvin Rostant received RADF funding in Round 31 October 2012 to create a DVD to accompany his original song Rise above it which celebrates how positive thinking triumphs over adversity in Logan.

 Roushini Devi received funding in Round 32 March 2013.
 Her concept was to collaborate with local multicultural artists and develop inter-cultural fun, interactive, entertaining and educational live performances and workshops in the community.